Sum Secrecy Rate Maximization for IRS-aided Multi-Cluster MIMO-NOMA Terahertz Systems: Simulation Results

+In Fig. 6, we plot the achievalbe SSR against the number of users $K$.
+Obviously, the results indicate that the achievable SSR of all schemes increases with the number of users.
+However, the growth trend of the RPS scheme is gentler than that of the CPS and DPS.
+The reason is that optimizing the IRS reflection coefficients can enhance the directional beamforming gains of reflection.
+In addition, in the proposed NOMA network, the reflected signal from the IRS serves all users at the same time, which can produce partial multiplexing gains.

-In Fig. 6, we show the sum secrecy rate in comparison with different $N_{\rm{IRS}}$ for both FC and SC structures.
-We can find that a larger number of IRS reflection elements will result in a higher sum secercy rate.
-This shows that the proposed scheme can take full advantages of the IRS to improve the channel conditions, i.e. the spatial DoF and beamforming gain provided by the IRS will gradually increase with the increase of the number of reflection elements.
-In addition, we observe that a higher beamforming gain can be achieved when there are more antennas at the BS.
-It is because that more antennas can further excavate the spatial dimension resources, so that multiple users can use the spatial freedom provided by MIMO to communicate with the BS on the same time frequency resources, thereby improving the safety spectrum efficiency without increasing the density of the BS.
+In Fig. 7, we show the achievable SSR against the different numbers of IRS reflection elements $N_{\rm{IRS}}$.
+It is intuitive that a larger number of IRS reflection elements will result in a higher SSR.
+This is due to the fact that the proposed scheme can take full advantages of the IRS to improve the channel conditions, i.e. the additional spatial DoF and passive beamforming gain provided by the IRS will gradually increase with the number of reflection elements.
+In addition, the results show that a higher beamforming gain can be achieved when there are more antennas at the BS.
+It is because that more antennas can further excavate the spatial dimension resources, so that multi-users can use the spatial freedom provided by MIMO to communicate with the BS on the same time frequency resources, thereby improving the secure spectrum efficiency without increasing the density of the BS.

-We compare the SEE of NOMA with that of the conventional OMA scheme are provided in Fig. 7.
-Firstly, we can observe that SEE of all schemes is slowly declining with the increases of transmit power.
-This is because the power consumption for increasing the SSR of the system is larger than the benefits that it brings to the system, which causes the SEE of the system is reduced.
+We compare the SEE of NOMA with that of the conventional OMA scheme are provided in Fig. 8.
+According to the results, we can observe that SEE of all schemes is slowly degrading with the increases of transmit power.
+This can be explained by the fact that the power consumption for increasing the SSR of the system is larger than the benefits that it brings to the system, which causes the SEE of the system is reduced.
 Therefore, we should weigh the two performance indicators of SEE and secrecy rate as needed in practical.
 In addition, it can be verified that the proposed NOMA can obtain a higher SEE than OMA with the same HP structure.
 Meanwhile, the SC structure can achieve higher SEE than that of the FC structure.
-The reason is that the number of phase shifters used in SC structure is less than FC structure.
+The reason is that the number of phase shifters used in SC structure is less than FC structure, which can save some power overhead.